HithaDas/Kickstarter-Analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on kickstarter data
+Performing analysis on kickstarter data to see outcomes which are data driven.